 Mauro Prosperi

-Mauro Prosperi is an Italian police officer and a keen runner, who in 1994 decided to take part in the Marathon des Sables, an event that takes place every year in Morocco and is a 6 day, 233 kilometers race.
+Mauro Prosperi is an Italian police officer and a keen runner, who in 1994 decided to take part in the Marathon des Sables, an event that takes place every year in Morocco and is a 6-day, 233-kilometer race.

-On the second day of the race Mauro was doing very well and was towards the front of the long line of runners, when a huge sandstorm started and made it almost impossible to see.
-Not wanting to wait it out in case anyone overtook him, he continued to run in what he though was the correct direction.
+On the second day of the race, Mauro was doing very well and was towards the front of the long line of runners, when a huge sandstorm started and made it almost impossible to see.
+Not wanting to wait it out in case anyone overtook him, he continued to run in what he thought was the correct direction.

-But of course it wasn’t an Mauro ended up running several hundred kilometers into Algeria.
-He soon realised he was horribly lost but continued to run, hoping to find someone to help him, but after 24 hours of being off course he ran out of both food and water.
+But of course, it wasn’t and Mauro ended up running several hundred kilometers into Algeria.
+He soon realized he was horribly lost but continued to run, hoping to find someone to help him, but after 24 hours of being off course he ran out of both food and water.

-He found a small Muslim shrine in the middle of no where that had the dead body of a holy man inside, and decided he would have the best chance of survival if he stayed put and waited for rescue, instead of trying to cross open desert without water.
+He found a small Muslim shrine in the middle of nowhere that had the dead body of a holy man inside and decided he would have the best chance of survival if he stayed put and waited for rescue, instead of trying to cross the open desert without water.

 (The shrine Mauro Prosperi survived in is still standing)